ilaner/StreamitUpDownloader/README.md

 <!-- LICENSE -->
 ## License

 I don't own any of the videos.
-This was done only for learning purpose and do not use it for practical reasons.
+This was done only for learning purposes and do not use it for practical reasons.

 <!-- CONTACT -->